-- · A director of a public company. - · A designated officer of a public company. - A person who beneficially owns 10% or more of any class of equity security that is registered under Section 12 of the Exchange Act. - · A portfolio manager of a Nuveen closed-end fund.
+- · A director of a public company. - A designated officer of a public company. - A person who beneficially owns 10% or more of any class of equity security that is registered under Section 12 of the Exchange Act. - · A portfolio manager of a Nuveen closed-end fund.

-Persons subject to Section 16 include portfolio managers of the Nuveen closed-end funds.
+Persons subject to Section 16 include, but are not limited to, portfolio managers of the Nuveen closed-end funds.